Green Goddess Salad

 Overhead shot of Green Goddess Dressing being added to chopped greens in a white bowl.

 Place the cabbage, onions, Italian parsley, fennel fronds, and fennel in a large bowl.
-Top with 2 cups of Green Goddess Dressing.
+Top with 2 cups of your dressing.
 Toss the greens in the dressing.

 Overhead shot of Green Goddess Salad in a white bowl.